HeapsOfRam/CourseProject_mr_anarchy/README.md

 ##### Install

+NOTE: this step should only be necessary for running locally.

 The next important piece after getting the proper environment is to install the requisite libraries.
 The required libraries for R are provided in [the `requirements.R` file](submit/requirements.R), and the required python libraries are provided in [the `requirements.txt` file](submit/requirements.txt).
 To install, you can run the following commands: